 First opened in 1968 in a former sausage factory, this family-owned Italian eatery is a Castro Street staple.
 Pillowy dough crusts and the perfect amount of cheese yields delicious pizza slices, and a cozy interior with vinyl booths, papered walls, and a plethora of framed photos make it almost as though you're dining at nonna's house.

-The specialty at this popular Castro neighborhood "Tavern with a Twist" (and former home of Top Chef contestant Ryan Scott) is elevated pub fare, which includes items like quinoa burgers, bowls of smoked tomato soup, and braised short rib entrees.
-With an energetic vibe and a colorful decor complete with mismatched chairs and puckered booth-backs to match, Finn Town easily draws in crowds — and extended kitchen hours (until 11pm) Thursday through Saturday evenings only help the cause.
+The specialty at this popular Castro neighborhood "Tavern with a Twist" (and home of Chef Larry Keck, Season 7 winner on the Food Network’s “Guys Grocery Games”), is elevated dinner and weekend brunch pub fare, which includes items like quinoa and goat cheese burgers, a daily changing flatbread, hearty salads, and braised short rib entrees.
+With an energetic vibe and a colorful decor complete with comfy mismatched chairs and tufted booth-backs to match, Finn Town easily draws in crowds — and extended kitchen hours - (until 11pm) Tuesday through Saturday evenings only helps the cause.

 This little seafood spot has been serving up a bevy of classic dishes since 1977, and is today a local institution.
 Crowds pour in for dishes like crab cakes served with housemade tartar sauce and roasted potatoes, and wild Mexican prawns, but it's the Oyster Bar's cioppino – a traditional seafood and pasta medley that's best split between friends – that's really made a name for itself.
 Whatever your order, be sure and cleanse your palate first with a couple of oyster shooters.